ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ```
 press enter to accept all the params, look further into the code to see what it [means](https://gist.github.com/benjaminbollen/6e0eb979c911bf465896d49cf08e86da)

-7. copy the `ipc` path displayed as the geth node sync starts up with the UC, this is the (local) path to geth node from which we will later need to deploy our contracts. learn more about [ipc](https://en.wikipedia.org/wiki/Inter-process_communication)
+7. copy the `ipc` path displayed as the geth node sync starts up with the UC, this is the (local) path to geth node from which we will later need to deploy our contracts. learn more about [ipc](https://en.wikipedia.org/wiki/Inter-process_communication) you will find the path beside `IPC endpoint opened` in the console

 ```
 INFO [05-28|19:20:07] Maximum peer count                       ETH=25 LES=0 total=25